-Rich people always focus on building assets, they take risks by simply putting their money to work & they are always open to learning.
+Rich people always focus on building assets, they take risks by simply putting their money to work & they are still open to learning.

 The poor and middle-class work for money; the rich let the money work for them.
-Our mind is the greatest power if we use it in the right direction.
+Our mind is the most incredible power if we use it in the right direction.
 The more you learn, the more money you make.

 - Work To Learn Not To Earn:

 Job security matters a lot to everyone, but learning should always be the goal in whatever you do.
 If you want to make money and grow your wealth learn how to sell.